 Of course, tattoos aren't a gay-only adornment.
 In fact, they've been handed down to us by generations of dockworkers, sailors, boxers, Maori tribesmen and other hyper-masculine archetypes - which may be why some gay men are drawn to them (similar to the appeal of "bears" and the '70s clone look).
 But is worshipping at this altar of virility worth the price?
 (The same question can be asked about steroids.)

 The gay tattoo fad seems to have lasted longer than most, probably because so many "trendsetters" themselves have tattoos.
-Stuck with them, they're likely loathe to admit to wearing a tired look.
+Stuck with them, they're likely loathe to admit to being stuck with a tired look.
 However, when a new generation of ink-less fashionistas annoints the next must-have look, it may be traumatic for those saddled with tattoos.
 A new support group may be on the horizon.